 The SL is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the M Typ 240 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M Typ 240 was succeeded by the Leica M Typ 262.

-So how do things add up?
+So what conclusions can be drawn?
 Is the Leica SL better than the Leica M Typ 240 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.